caitp/clusterfuzz-tools/README.md

 It works on Linux and Mac.
 Follow the instructions on [Reproducing on Windows](https://chromium.googlesource.com/chromium/src/+/master/testing/libfuzzer/reproducing_on_windows.md) to reproduce a crash found by libFuzzer on Windows.
+The issue filed by CLusterFuzz should have a link to the correct instructions on how to reproduce.

-Currently, it supports reproducing a crash locally.
+Currently, this tool supports reproducing a crash locally.
 In the future, it will support uploading a fuzzer, tailing fuzzer log, and uploading a testcase.